curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Elisabet Ampudia Mesias, University of Minnesota

 In this story, an immigrant reflects on her family’s history, roots, and transition to a new land.
-A very useful example of the migrant story, it provides a fascinating example of working through two languages in an audio-visual medium.
+A very useful example of the migrant story, which may become a crucial theme for higher education in the Trump era, in that it humanizes the other and documents the reality of migration.
+It is also a fascinating example of working through two languages in an audio-visual medium.

 ### Disgust, Death, and Disease
 ![screenshot](images/storytelling-Disgust-Death-and-Disease.png)